Conformal dimension bounds, Pontryagin sphere boundaries, and algebraic fibering of right-angled Coxeter groups: Examples of graphs with (n,m) --branching

 \begin{remark} Generalized $m$--gons have an extensive history.
 Right-angled Coxeter groups with presentation graph a finite generalized $m$--gon have been studied before.
 Bounds and Xie \cite{BoundsXie} proved quasi-isometric rigidity for such groups.
 We refer to their paper for further reference on the history of generalized $m$--gons.
 In particular, finite, thick ($q\geq 2$) generalized $m$--gons exist only for $m\in\{2,3,4,6,8\}$, and for $m > 3$ there are conditions on the vertex degree (though examples of arbitrarily high degree always exist) \cite{feithigman}.

 The method of proof for the rigidity theorem of Bounds and Xie is to show that such a Coxeter group has the structure of a Fuchsian building and then apply a rigidity theorem of Xie \cite{Xie06} for such buildings.
-Bourdon \cite{bourdon} computed the conformal dimension of the boundary of these buildings in terms of the exponential growth rate of the underlying Coxeter group of the building.
-Thus, up to computing that growth rate, one can compute the exact conformal dimension of the boundary, whereas \Cref{thm:confdim_lower_bounds} only gives a lower bound, but that bound is an explicit function of $m$. \end{remark}
+Bourdon \cite{bourdon} computed the conformal dimension of the boundary of these buildings, in the constant order case, to be $1+\frac{\log(q)}{\log(\lambda_m)}$, where $\lambda_m$ is the exponential growth rate of the underlying Coxeter group of the building, which depends only on $m$ and is computable by Floyd and Plotnick's \cite{MR877003} growth series methods or by Steinberg's formula \cite{MR230728}. \Cref{prop:branching_for_genm} and \Cref{thm:confdim_lower_bounds} combine to give a coarser, but elementary, lower bound of (in the $m>3$ case) $1+\frac{\log(q)}{\log(6m-7)}$, which, in terms of $q$, has the correct logarithmic growth but smaller coefficient depending on $m$. \end{remark}